buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 <p> {% include content_blurb.html category="av" slug="as-it-is_bodhi" %} </p>

-These lectures are a walkthrough of the orthodox Theravada doctrine.
+These lectures are a walkthrough of the orthodox Theravāda doctrine.
 I recommend *not* listening to the lectures while doing something else, but instead giving them your full attention, pausing the recording as needed to digest and reflect.
 It may be helpful to set aside a 1.5–2 hour time slot for the lectures once per week, to give yourself a deadline to complete your "homework" and to ensure that you can listen to the lectures undistracted.
 But this is just a suggestion.
 You're of course welcome to make your way through the material however you like.

 In addition to Bhikkhu Bodhi’s formal lectures, each week contains some additional, more casual, talks by other monks and nuns.